 The Changing Face of What Is Normal: Mental Health

-A Temporary Exhibition on View in the West Gallery from April 17, 2013, to Spring 2014
+A Temporary Exhibition on View in the West Gallery through Summer 2014

 Does what is normal change with time?
 How do we define, categorize, and treat those we decide are not normal?
 What’s normal can depend on when you were born, where you live, or the language you speak.
 Normal can be a highly personal concept—and almost everyone, from certain perspectives, can be seen as normal . . . or abnormal.